OlinDataVis/ardrone_gazebo/README.md

 All kind of issues and contributions will be very welcome.
 Please get in touch on [our issues page](https://github.com/vislab-tecnico-lisboa/ardrone_gazebo/issues) when help is needed!

-NOTE from SoftDes Pt2 Dev: This is a link to the original repo we modified this repo from.
+NOTE from DataVis Dev: This is a link to the original repo we modified this repo from.
 Just be aware that a few things are different from our version if you decide to reach out.